OnDataEngineering/OnDataEngineeringContent/_posts/2018-05-23-the-mid-week-news.md

 title: The Mid Week News 23/05/2018
 date: 2018-05-23 07:30
 ---
-It's Wednesday, it's the news (and it's very quiet again)..
+It's time for the news again - let's go...
 <!--more-->

 Technology updates (details are on the relevant technology pages):